Visualizing the Spiritual Master

 Which Alphabet Should We Visualize Syllables In?

 This is a general principle that is followed from the monastic tradition, the way the Tibetans follow it.
-And my own teacher Serkong Rinpoche and His Holiness the Dalai Lama are very strong on this point, which is that you figure things out by logic.
-And so logically we can conclude that – and this, Serkong Rinpoche said quite explicitly – that we can also visualize in our own Western alphabets.
+My own teacher Serkong Rinpoche and His Holiness the Dalai Lama are very strong on this point, which is that we figure things out by logic.
+Logically, we can conclude that – and this, Serkong Rinpoche said quite explicitly – that we can also visualize in our own Western alphabets.
 It doesn’t make any huge difference, especially if it’s very difficult for us to visualize in these other alphabets when we don’t know the language.

-So this means, of course, that when we have practices in which parts of a syllable dissolve into each other and so on, that we need to be inventive, not just make it up ourselves.
+This means, of course, that when we have practices in which parts of a syllable dissolve into each other and so on, that we need to be inventive, not just make it up ourselves.
 That learned masters in the West figure out some sort of equivalent way of practicing because, again, it’s representing a dissolution, stages of dissolving.
-And often there’s going to be the more complex practices: within the syllable there is maybe a dot on top, and inside that dot is another syllable, and inside the dot of that tiny one is yet another syllable.
+Often, there’s going to be the more complex practices: within the syllable, there is maybe a dot on top, and inside that dot is another syllable, and inside the dot of that tiny one is yet another syllable.
 I mean, there’s a lot of practices to get our mind microscopic.
-So this also could be done adapting it to Western alphabet.
+This also could be done by adapting it to the Western alphabet.
 There’s nothing sacred about an alphabet.

-Serkong Rinpoche gave this guideline, that obviously the alphabets have changed.
-So it has not really been worked out.
+Serkong Rinpoche gave this guideline, that obviously, the alphabets have changed.
+It has not really been worked out.
 I don’t think Western teachers have really – or Tibetan teachers – have really given it a great deal of thought.
-We’re just talking here in principle.
-That if you cannot manage to visualize with the Tibetan syllable, don’t get hung up by it.
-That’s the point.
-Particularly if you’re trying to visualize the hundred syllable mantra going around in a circle.
+We’re just talking here in principle, that if we cannot manage to visualize with the Tibetan syllable, don’t get hung up by it.
+That’s the point, particularly if we’re trying to visualize the hundred syllable mantra going around in a circle.
 Well, that’s quite difficult if it’s in an alphabet you don’t know.
-Probably it would make far more sense if it were vertical – with the H, and then the U underneath, and the M underneath – because that makes it easier for dissolution.
+Probably it would make far more sense if it were vertical – with the H, and then the U underneath, and the M underneath because that makes it easier for dissolution.

-People now do it in the Tibetan alphabet; so if we can manage that, very good.
+People now do it in the Tibetan alphabet; if we can manage that, very good.
 It’s standard.
 It’s pointless thinking in terms of the future historical development of Western Buddhism.
 It doesn’t follow the historical model that it would stay in the script of the donor language.
-It’s changed.
-But the Tibetan alphabet is very weird, in any case, for transcribing Sanskrit because there are many Sanskrit letters that are not in Tibetan, so they write certain Tibetan letters backwards, and so on.
-So that’s very strange as well.
+It’s changed, but the Tibetan alphabet is very weird, in any case, for transcribing Sanskrit, because there are many Sanskrit letters that are not in Tibetan, so they write certain Tibetan letters backwards, and so on.
+That’s very strange as well.
 One can argue that, well, it’s better to visualize in the present-day Sanskrit alphabet, Devanagari.
 I know both Sanskrit and Tibetan.
-For me it’s much easier, actually, to visualize the Sanskrit alphabet, especially for long mantras.
-But that is an individual matter.
+For me, it’s much easier, actually, to visualize the Sanskrit alphabet, especially for long mantras, but that is an individual matter.